 The Best Day Trips From Perth By Yourself

-Next to all the fun things to do in Perth, there are many exciting places to visit around Perth.
+Next to all the fun things to do in Perth solo, there are many exciting places to visit around Perth.
 Unique landmarks, rock formations, native wildlife and birdlife, living fossils, quirky places, and food and wine regions make it an ideal day trip.
 Furthermore, Perth’s gorgeous Mediterranean-like climate and the two oceans have shaped the 50km coastline that stretches from the Northern suburbs to Fremantle and further south to Busselton, Margaret River, and Augusta Perth, a hub for great self-drive trips.
 Here are my picks for the best day trips from Perth by car.